...And why I'm glad I did it.

 To me, I think this was the greatest thing I got out of volunteering.
 Previously I was a pretty timid introvert and a total pushover.
 Despite coming from an incredibly loving family I didn't really have a ton of direction for what I wanted to do with my life.
 I was very nervous about teaching kids because the thought of standing in front of a class of students terrified me (lucky for me ILP teaching style wasn't like that at all - I got to be more 1 on 1 with a small group of kids).

-If you're being pulled towards volunteering, like I was, DO IT!
+If you're being pulled towards volunteering, like I was, absolutely do it.
 If you're considering it, don't let something like school keep you from going.
 I can't even tell you all the things you'll get from it - cause we'd probably be talking for hours if I tried.
 It's worth it.
-Trust me.
+Trust me (You can spend some time talking with ILP about your questions!
+Here's how to stay in touch).

 And it will not hinder your education - it will absolutely enhance it.